 Using Croatian Coins

 Much like the British Pound and Pennies, one Kuna equals 100 Lipa.
 These are available as 1, 2, 5, 10, 20 and 50.
-The smaller denominations are made from metal alloy, while the larger ones are made from bronze-plated steel.
+The smaller denominations are made from a metal alloy, while the larger ones are made from bronze-plated steel.
 These bear the picture of a coat of arms and, unlike the Kuna coins, have smooth edges.
 Kuna coins have milled edges so that the difference between them can be felt, as well as seen.
 While the currency in Croatia might be unfamiliar at first, paying for items with the right change can help you avoid coming home with a load of useless tender.
 Lipa coins are too small in worth for banks in the UK to convert them back into Sterling.

 Cards and Bank Charges

 Traveller’s cheques were once an easy way to get Croatian currency, but they’re falling out of favour.
 Credit and debit cards are a much better bet.
-There are plenty of ATMs in the larger towns and cities.
+There are plenty of ATMs in larger towns and cities.
 If you do use an ATM, don’t select the option that allows you to be charged for withdrawal in Sterling.
 This is a procedure known as ‘Dynamic Currency Conversion’, which allows the ATM to give you a lower exchange rate.
 Instead, choose to be charged in the Croatian Currency